Let’s explore the difference between orangery vs a conservatory?

 Advances made in insulated glazing resulted in conservatories becoming more popular with domestic homeowners in the 1970’s and led to the creation of the numerous conservatory styles available today.

-So, the difference between an Orangery and a Conservatory?
-Lets look at the Conservatories Key features –
+So, to look at the difference between an Orangery vs a Conservatory – Lets look at the Conservatories Key features

 - High volume of glass throughout